regen-network/regen-registry/README.md

-# Regen Registry
+# rnd-dev-team

-Repo mainly used for issue management for now.
+RND Dev Team issue management repository.

+*Note: This repository is now deprecated.
+Please open issues in their respective repositories.*